OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 The key takeaways are as follows:

 - We first discussed what open source license compliance is and what is needed to achieve open source license compliance.
 Then we talked about the outcomes of compliance software including identifying all open source components used in the software and licenses applicable to them, meeting the license obligations, and delivering the software package bundled with the compliant artifacts.
 - We also learned about the roles and responsibilities involved in the Open Source Review processes and took a brief walkthrough of how such a team would be placed in a medium-to-large-scale Organization.
-Then, we talked about how individual contributors often wear many hats in smaller companies.
+Then, we talked about how individual contributors often fulfil many roles and responsibilities in smaller Organizations.
 - We talked about eight compliance activities based on a hypothetical example of an end-to-end compliance process for a medium scale Organization.
 We studied the steps involved in each activity and the possible outcomes of those steps.
 - We then focused on potential compliance pitfalls and discussed different ways to address them and minimize their risks.
 - Finally, we introduced some developer guidelines with respect to the open source projects, and how to adhere to compliance requirements of the open source projects and components we are working with.